 Expenses not supported include normal living expenses, tuition, routine laboratory supplies, and computers.

-- Grant-in-Aid application form, includes
+- The Grant-in-Aid application form includes:

-- Budget detail and rationale
+- A budget detail and rationale

-- Abstract of dissertation proposal (100 words)
+- An abstract of the dissertation proposal (100 words)

-- Curriculum vitae/résumé
+- A curriculum vitae/résumé